jdbostonbu-ops/DeveloperPlayhouse/README.md

 > **Note:** The Developer Playhouse is a high-precision digital canvas designed for larger viewports.
 While it works across all modern desktop engines, a tablet or desktop screen is required for the intended creative experience.

 # 📖 About the Project
-- The Playhouse is a space to express yourself through code and color.
+The Playhouse is a space to express yourself through code and color. <br>
-- **It serves as a bridge between learning and doing:**
+It serves as a bridge between learning and doing:
 - **Education:** Includes links to the Google online courses and MDN (developer.mozilla.org) resources used to build this site.
 - **Testing:** A dedicated space to test your code and experiment with "features" (not bugs).
 - **Creation:** Use the interactive canvas to build your masterpiece, then save your creation to your local machine before the machines take over.